-Any such costs treated pursuant to this Section that are approved for alternative cost recovery shall be audited by the Staff in its review of the utility's Annual Energy Delivery Plan.
+Any such costs treated pursuant to this Section that are approved for alternative cost recovery shall be audited by the Staff in its review of the utility's Annual Energy

+Delivery Plan.
 Every four years, unless modified by the Commission, the Staff shall review and comment on the vegetation management plans of each electric utility.
 If the Staff believes the use of a consultant is necessary or helpful in its review of a utility's vegetation management plan, the utility may be required to pay for the cost of such consultant and to recover said costs in rates.

-4. Customers
+Customers

 In its Annual Energy Delivery Plan, the utility shall address how it proposes to reach low-income customers in relation to planned demand-side management and DER investments.
 The utility shall also address whether it proposes to provide demandside management offerings directly or indirectly through financial support of programs for low-income households.
-To foster increased demand-side management and DER investments that will benefit low-income customers, the Commission shall exempt from the proscriptions set out in Chapter 22 of these Rules and allow recovery as cost of service of up to \$350,000 per year of utility charitable contributions to organizations that directly aid low-income customers to foster increased access to demand-side management and DER options.
-To further workforce and economic development, utilities shall be allowed to recoup as cost of service an additional \$350,000 per year of utility charitable contributions for STEM scholarships for minorities and scholarships for training in the utility industry and to non-profit and state or local governmental entities that provide early childhood education, workforce development, and career and technical training.
+To foster increased demand-side management and DER investments that will benefit low-income customers, the Commission shall exempt from the proscriptions set out in Chapter 22 of these Rules and allow recovery as cost of service of up to \$350,000 a set amount per year of utility charitable contributions to organizations that directly aid low-income customers to foster increased access to demand-side management and DER options.
+The amount to be recovered shall be determined by the Commission through a separate, robust evaluation to ensure prudency.
+To further workforce and economic development, utilities shall be allowed to recoup as cost of service an additional \$350,000 set amount per year of utility charitable contributions for STEM scholarships for minorities and scholarships for training in the utility industry and to non-profit and state or local governmental entities that provide early childhood education, workforce development, and career and technical training.
+The amount to be recovered shall be determined by the Commission through a separate, robust evaluation to ensure prudency.
+The separate evaluations shall be based on benefitcost analysis principles to ensure these exemptions are in alignment with transparency standards and public policy goals.